UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-After you commit to the program, Education Abroad will enroll you in both of the following six (3) credit UMD courses for a total of 6 credits:
+After you commit to the program, Education Abroad will enroll you in both of the following three (3) credit UMD courses for a total of 6 credits:

 - AASP468Z: Special Topics in Africa and the Americas – Understanding Social Inequalities in Post-Apartheid South Africa